Find Affordable College Courses

 Best Schools for Affordable Quality in International Agriculture

-Our analysis found North Dakota State University - Main Campus to be the best value school for international agriculture students who want to pursue a degree in the United States.
-Located in the midsize city of Fargo, North Dakota State University is a public school with a fairly large student population.
+Our 2023 rankings named North Dakota State University - Main Campus the best value school in the United States for international agriculture students.
+Located in the midsize city of Fargo, North Dakota State University is a public school with a large student population.

 As a testament to the quality of education it offers, North Dakota State University also is in the top 15% of our Best International Agriculture Schools ranking.